dwrobel/flatcam/README.md

 =================================================

+25.08.2019

+- initial add of a new Tcl COmmand named CopperClear
+- remade the NCC Tool in preparation for the newly added TclCommand CopperClear

 24.08.2019

 - modified CutOut Tool so now the manual gaps adding will continue until the user is clicking the RMB